zcvele/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 - If a match is found, the geo codes are automatically included.

-- If a match isn't found, you will have the opportunity to manually create an emergency address.
+- If a match isn't found, you'll have the opportunity to manually create an emergency address.
 You can use the PIN drop feature to do this.

 > [!NOTE]
-> Emergency addresses that are more than a couple of years old cannot be assigned to network identifiers.
-You will need to re-create older addresses.
+> Emergency addresses that are more than a couple of years old can't be assigned to network identifiers.
+Older addresses must be re-created.

 You add and assign emergency addresses in the Microsoft Teams admin center or by using PowerShell.
 For more information, see [Add an emergency location for your organization](add-change-remove-emergency-location-organization.md) and [Assign an emergency location for a user](assign-change-emergency-location-user.md).